In 1886, a professor named C.H. Hitchcock urged travelers to hurry up and see The Old Man of the Mountain because he might crumble soon.

-Hitchcock was quoted in a guidebook to the White Mountains, saying, “I would advise any persons who are anxious to see the Profile for themselves, to hasten to the spot, for fear of disappointment."
+A guidebook to the White Mountains quoted him urging people to see the Old Man soon.
+“I would advise any persons who are anxious to see the Profile for themselves, to hasten to the spot, for fear of disappointment,” he said.

-The Old Man was a series of five granite ledges hanging precariously (it seemed) 1,200 feet above the floor of Franconia Notch.
-He measured 40 feet high from forehead to chin, and over the years he was held together by chains and patched up with cement, plastic, steel rods and turnbuckles.
+The Old Man included a series of five granite ledges hanging precariously (it seemed) 1,200 feet above the floor of Franconia Notch.
+He measured 40 feet high from forehead to chin.
+Over the years, chains held him together.
+So did cement, plastic, steel rods and turnbuckles.

 Hitchcock was finally vindicated 117 years later, when the Old Man collapsed on May 3, 2003.
-The people of New Hampshire were so saddened by the loss they left flower tributes at the base of the mountain.
+The loss so saddened the people of New Hampshire they left flower tributes at the base of the mountain.

-For nearly 200 years, the Old Man of the Mountain was a wondrous tourist attraction and a symbol in which New Hampshire took great pride.
+For nearly 200 years, the Old Man of the Mountain was a wondrous tourist attraction.
+He also became a symbol in which New Hampshire took great pride.

 They were working on the notch road, which farmers north of the notch used to go to markets in Portsmouth and Boston.
-It’s possible no one saw the Old Man because of the dense underbrush and tree branches that met overhead.
+No settlers may have seen the Old Man because of the dense underbrush and tree branches that met overhead.

 One day in June, Luke Brooks woke up in camp, went to Profile Lake (then Ferrin’s Pond) for water and saw the sun illuminate the granite face of the Old Man of the Mountain.